DelphiCodeCoverage/DelphiCodeCoverage/3rdParty/JWAPI/jwapi2.2a/Win32API/readmefirst.txt

 4. Choose between dynamic or static binding by set the compiler switch DYNAMIC_LINK or unset it.
 You can change this in jwaWindows.pas.
 Open it to edit.
  You can also set WINXXX, where XXX is a Windows version to include or exclude functions (un)supported by Windows versions.
-This is done in common\jediapilib.inc
+This is done in includes\jediapilib.inc

 5. Choose an output path for the files that will be created by Delphi.
 You can change it in the setting/options dialog of the package.
 7. Also set the options optimization and debugger option in the setting page as you want.